 The Yugo GV

-Car and Driver calls it the worst car in history and “a communist car sold in Reagan’s America.”
+Car and Driver called it the worst car in history and “a communist car sold in Reagan’s America.”
 Even Malcolm Bricklin, the Yugo’s biggest fan and the entrepreneur who brought it to life, admitted that it was an astoundingly low-quality car.
 It was his last-ditch effort to make money in a struggling company.

 The Yugo was slow, shaky, uncomfortable, and lacked basic features like a glove compartment or cup holders.
 It also couldn’t handle more than two riders without struggling up a hill.
 Buyers reported that the gears constantly slipped, the interior knobs would pop off in your hand, and the gas cap would become stuck in place.
 Here’s the best thing we can say about the Yugo: It was a failure, but maybe a cheap failure is better than an expensive failure?